-- If we decide that the medical care is covered and you followed all the rules for getting the care, we will pay for our share of the cost.
+- If we decide that the medical care is covered and you followed all the rules, we will pay for our share of the cost.
 If you have already paid for the service, we will mail your reimbursement of our share of the cost to you.
-If you have not paid for the service yet, we will mail the payment directly to the provider.
-(Chapter 3 explains the rules you need to follow for getting your medical services covered.) - If we decide that the medical care is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
-Instead, we will send you a letter that explains the reasons why we are not sending the payment you have requested and your rights to appeal that decision.
+If you have not paid for the service yet, we will mail the payment directly to the provider. - If we decide that the medical care is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
+We will send you a letter explaining the reasons why we are not sending the payment and your rights to appeal that decision.